 It's quite obvious that with such a reduction in staff numbers, Humberside Police could not deliver the level of service and protection it used to.
-The Police and Crime Commissioner worked with the Chief Constable to make the best use of financial resources available which has enabled the force to boost police officer numbers, resulting in the biggest recruitment of new police officers in Humberside Police’s history, many of whom made the step from PCSO or Special Constables to become regular officers, and by February 2021 police officer numbers were back to where they were in 2010 and police staff numbers were also increasing again.
+The Police and Crime Commissioner worked with the Chief Constable to make the best use of financial resources available which has enabled the force to boost police officer numbers, resulting in the biggest recruitment of new police officers in Humberside Police’s history, many of whom made the step from PCSO or Special Constables to become regular officers, and by February 2021 police officer numbers were back to where they were in 2010.
 The Commissioner released financial reserves and applied the maximum precept increase permitted to fund extra police officers for all communities across the Force area.

 BACK TO YOUR POLICE HOMEPAGE